-To fulfil the requirements for measures, Chapters 4.10.3, 8.3 and 8.7 of the NORSOK D-010 standard should be used for drilling and well activities in the event of handover of wells between units, with the following addition: the wells' barrier status should be tested and verified.
+To fulfil the requirements for measures, Chapters 4.10.3, 8.2, 8.3, 8.4, 8.6 and 8.7 of the NORSOK D-010 standard and Norwegian Oil and Gas' Guideline no. 117 should be used for drilling and well activities in the event of handover of wells between units, with the following addition: the wells' barrier status should be tested and verified.